-No stock options were granted to executive officers in fiscal 1996.
-The Company and the Committee believe that stock options directly align the long-term financial interests of the Company's officers and stockholders and intend to make grants on an annual basis commencing in 1997.
-In March 1997, the Committee granted options for a total of 336,800 shares, including options to the following Named Executive Officers, at an exercise price of \$24.56 per share: James Breslawski, 15,000 shares, Gerald Benjamin, 12,500 shares, Steven Paladino, 14,000 shares, and Mark Mlotek, 10,000 shares.
-All such grants are subject to stockholder approval of an amendment of the 1994 Stock Option Plan.
+The Company and the Committee believe that stock options directly align the long-term financial interests of the Company's officers and stockholders and intend to make grants on an annual basis.
+The Committee's compensation consultant provides it with competitive 50th and 75th percentile option granting guidelines, reflecting option granting practices of company's stock option grants.
+In March 1998, the Committee granted options for a total of approximately 575,000 shares, including options to the following Named Executive Officers, at an exercise price of \$39.875 per share: James Breslawski, 17,500 shares, Gerald Benjamin, 15,000 shares, Steven Paladino, 16,500 shares, and Mark Mlotek, 12,500 shares.